 The final is now a one-legged affair after the two-legged final was ditched in 2007.

 The final has been played across various venues throughout the competition’s history.
-It’s now played at the Stadio Olimpico in Rome.
+It is now played at the Stadio Olimpico in Rome.

 Of course.
 Bookmakers will offer a variety of markets on almost all Coppa Italia fixtures.

-Although Coppa Italia betting isn’t hugely popular among football bettors, there’s an opportunity for impressive profits to be made, especially in the outright markets.
-While the competition doesn’t boast the magic of the FA Cup, the quality of Italian football can’t be overlooked.
-It’s well worth investing some of your time into next season’s competition and having a flutter or two.
+Although Coppa Italia betting is not hugely popular among football bettors, there is an opportunity for impressive profits to be made, especially in the outright markets.
+While the competition does not boast the magic of the FA Cup, the quality of Italian football cannot be overlooked.
+It is well worth investing some of your time analysing Coppa Italia stats and having a flutter or two.

 Adam is avid sports writer (5 years and counting) who has been betting for as long as he's been legally able to.
 As an Arsenal fan, he knows a thing or two about the importance of patience (and heartbreak).